Child Adoption in India: Rules, Process and Laws

 When can A Child be Eligible To Be Adopted?

-- A child is said to be an orphan when the child is without a legal parent or a guardian or the parents are not capable of taking care of the child anymore.
+- A child is said to be an orphan when the child is without a legal parent or a guardian or the parents are incapable of taking care of the child anymore.

-- A surrendered child is one who has been relinquished on account of physical, social and emotional factors which are beyond the control of parents or the guardian and is so declared by the child welfare committee.
+- A surrendered child has been relinquished because of physical, social and emotional factors beyond the control of parents or the guardian and is so declared by the child welfare committee.

 What are the Normal Conditions to be Fulfilled by Parents?

 CARA has defined the eligibility criteria for prospective adoptive parents in order to be able to adopt a child.
 They are as follows:

 - The prospective adoptive parents need to be physically, emotionally and mentally stable.

 - The prospective parents should not be suffering from any life-threatening diseases.

 - Couples with three or more kids are not considered for adoption except in the case of special-needs children.